Vicente-Lorenzo/TradingFramework/README.md

 # ML Trading System

 ## To Dos:
-- Make the server call the client automatically
 - Add time feature (eg. hour feature with sin or cos)
 - News event detector using spreads and volume changes